 As a policy-oriented enterprise steeped in academic tradition, the Hoover Institution seeks to deploy its unique intellectual resources toward practical and timely applications, focusing on peace, personal freedom, and safeguards to the US system.

-The Working Group on Economic Policy brings together experts on economic and financial policy to study key developments in the US and global economies, examine their interactions, and develop specific policy proposals.
+The Economic Policy Working Group brings together experts on economic and financial policy to study key developments in the US and global economies, examine their interactions, and develop specific policy proposals.

-The Task Force on Energy Policy addresses energy policy in the United States and its effects on our domestic and international political priorities, particularly our national security.
+The Energy Policy Task Force addresses energy policy in the United States and its effects on our domestic and international political priorities, particularly our national security.

-The Working Group on Health Care Policy devises public policies that enable more Americans to get better value for their health care dollar and foster appropriate innovations that will extend and improve life.
+The Health Care Policy Working Group devises public policies that enable more Americans to get better value for their health care dollar and foster appropriate innovations that will extend and improve life.

-The Conte Initiative on Immigration Reform aims to improve immigration law by providing innovative ideas and clear improvements to every part of the system, from border security to green cards to temporary work visas.
+The Immigration Reform Conte Initiative aims to improve immigration law by providing innovative ideas and clear improvements to every part of the system, from border security to green cards to temporary work visas.